Tioga & Glacier Point Roads Closed for the Winter

 Little Yosemite Valley Backcountry Ranger Internships

-The Valley District will recruit our backcountry ranger interns through the Student Conservation Association to assist rangers with day-to-day summer operations in Little Yosemite Valley (LYV).The Valley District began partnering with SCA in 2008 and is pleased to be able to continue to host these outstanding internship opportunities in 2012.
-This year we plan to hire four interns to fulfill these duties.
+The Valley District will recruit our backcountry ranger interns through the Student Conservation Association to assist rangers with day-to-day summer operations in Little Yosemite Valley (LYV).The Valley District began partnering with SCA in 2008.

 About the Student Conservation Association and how to apply: